Preventive Maintenance Plan for 2026: Free Checklists & Examples

 You might be wondering: How could there possibly be a downside to staying prepared?
 But there are a few drawbacks to regular preventive maintenance, such as:

 • Time-consuming: It can take a lot of time to carry out regular inspections across all your assets, especially if you have a lot of assets.
-It’s worth noting, however, that with a proper PM plan, you can space out your inspections.
+It’s worth noting, however, that with a proper plan, you can space out your inspections and minimize the impact on your maintenance backlog.

 • Costs more: Let’s face it, there’s more planning, preparation and upfront costs involved when you’re trying to make sure your assets do not run to failure.